nikerla/vc-content/pages/businessfeatures/product-information-management.md

     <div class="section-title">Oracle Product Information Management</div>
         <div class="col-w">
             <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-                Oracle’s product information management solutions can help you create a central repository for any of your business’ product data: supplier information, as well as individual channel information.
+                <a href="https://www.oracle.com/index.html" rel="nofollow">Oracle’s product information management</a> solutions can help you create a central repository for any of your business’ product data: supplier information, as well as individual channel information.
 Oracle presents a great solution for enterprises and is one of the most widely used platforms across the web.
 This PIM software is tailored mainly for B2C work - sharing product info between the members of the company, as well as business partners and suppliers.
 Some of the most crucial features include the ability to comply with any industry regulations before selling and to secure the information about your product and share it with others in your company.
             </div>
             <div class="col __col-30">
                 <img alt="Product information management - Oracle Product Information Management " src="assets/images/oracle-product-information-management-screen.jpg" />